 - Food programmes for poverty stricken mothers

 - Support for the development and maintenance of mother-to-mother support groups in local communities

-- Improved maternity benefits of at least 6 months fully paid maternity leave
+- Improved maternity benefits of at least 6 months to one year of fully paid maternity leave

 - Improved crèche facilities at workplaces so that women who breastfeed are not discriminated against